BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    Next, you will find an `events` object with one property.
 Here is where all of your View DOM event handlers associated with the HTML element referenced by your View's `el` property should be stored.
 Keep in mind that Backbone is using the jQuery `delegate` method, so it expects a selector that is within your View's `el` property.
 The one event handler I listed binds a click event to the View's `el` element (event delegation) and gives it an id context of `example`.
 I then provide a method to be called when the event is triggered (by providing the method name).

-   Finally, I am declaring a `render` method on my View.
+   I am also declaring a `render` method on my View.
 Backbone expects you to override the `render` method with your own functionality, so that is what I did.
 All my `render` method does is append the View's template to the page.

    **Note**: You do not need to use Underscore.js templates.
 In fact, you don't need to use templates at all.
 I just included them so you would understand how to use them.

+   Finally, I am returning a View class.

 anotherView.js
 --------------